spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-unknown.png"
 %}

-When a resource has an Unknown status, it means Spinnaker was unable to determine the current status for some reason.
+When a resource has this status, it means Spinnaker was unable to determine the current status for some reason.
 Because the status is unknown, it's tough to tell by the status alone whether something is *wrong*, or just unexpected.

 After encountering this status, Spinnaker will continue trying to check the resource for its status and may eventually succeed.
 If it does, the resource will transition to whatever status is applicable at that time.